tekumara/notes/pyright.md

 # pyright

 [pyright](https://github.com/microsoft/pyright) is Microsoft's Python type checker (requires node).
 It has active support and deployment, is fast, and detects a lot of issues other type checkers miss.
+It improves on the python vscode extension with type-checking and the detection of invalid imports.

 [pylance](https://github.com/microsoft/pylance-release) is a VS Code language server extension that bundles pyright and other goodies like auto-imports, code completion and additional stubs (eg: pandas, matplotlib)